 For specific details about these tasks, follow the directions given by the instructor in charge.
+TA may also work as "Learning Supporters" at the library.

 (2) What TAs/TFs cannot do

 TAs/TFs should not perform the following tasks.
 If you are requested by the instructor to do any of the following, consult the section in charge of TAs/TFs of the relevant school/faculty or graduate school.